Buying a first home is exciting.

 Buying a Resale Property

-Resale homes have that lived-in feeling, but are usually in established neighbourhoods closer to transit and services like malls, corner grocers, places or worship and community centres for the kids (or you).
+Resale homes have that lived-in feeling but are usually in established neighbourhoods closer to transit and services like malls, corner grocers, places of worship, and community centres for the kids or you.
 You may be able to walk to work and many of the services you’ll use regularly.
 A competent home inspector can tell you if major repairs are needed to a resale home or if your home will stand the test of time.

 Purchasing a New Condo Assignment

 You can get that new home experience with a condo assignment, buying a newly or nearly completed condo from an owner who has yet to move in.
 New condo buyers don’t own their unit until it is legally registered in Ontario, which can be weeks or months after construction is complete.
 They can’t sell an unregistered condo, but you can purchase their contract, called a condo assignment.